 Reputation Management provides a complete blueprint and toolkit for reputation management and is essential reading for CEOs, Board Directors and shareholders in businesses who ultimately bear the responsibility and costs of reputation management.
 It will also prove indispensable to all professionals and students working in or studying business, marketing, corporate communications and public relations.

 In 1989 he and Clare Parsons co-founded Lansons by re-mortgaging their London flat and taking out a string of credit cards.
-Tony is the Chair of Lansons, now a leading reputation management consultancy that has been named UK ‘Agency of the Year’ on 17 occasions.
-Lansons has won over 70 industry awards and for the last 14 years has been named as one of the 50 best medium sized businesses to work for in the UK.
-In 2017 it was the PRCA’s first ever ‘Very Large Agency Ethical Champion’.
+Tony is the Chair of Lansons, now a leading reputation management consultancy that has been named UK ‘Agency of the Year’ on over 30 occasions.
+Lansons has won over 100 industry awards and for the last 19 years has also been named as one of the 100 best UK places to work of any sector by the Great Place To Work® Institute.

 Tony also holds senior non-executive Chairman roles in the financial technology, market research and horse racing industries.